 About the Author

-Steve Henning is the founder and managing director of Best Consignment Shop Software which has provided consulting services, support, software and hardware to consignment and resale-related shops since 2001.
+Steve Henning is the founder and managing director of BCSS which has provided consulting services, support, software and hardware to consignment and resale-related shops since 2001.
 Mr. Henning has worked as a financial consultant since 1974 in key industries.
 He holds degrees from the U of Illinois and the American College.